TSofi/travel-planner-api/README.md

 ## How to Test(Interactive Docs)

 The coolest feature of this project is the automatic interactive documentation.
-You don’t even need to open Postman (though it works there too)—you can test everything right in your browser.
+You don’t even need to open Postman (though it works there too)-you can test everything right in your browser.

 1. Open your browser and go to: **[http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)**
 2. You’ll see the **Swagger UI**-a clean list of all available commands.

-### Smoke Test Scenario
+### API testing guide(manual verification)

-Let’s walk through a typical user journey to see the magic in action:
+Since this is a backend-only service, you can test the logic using the built-in interactive documentation(Swagger).
+This scenario demonstrates how the API interacts with the Art Institute of Chicago to enrich data.
 **Step 1: Create a project with art spots**

 - Find the `POST /projects/` block.